Knowledge of Uncertain Worlds: Programming with Logical Constraints: DA logic

 When referencing the undefined part of a predicate, it is sometimes desirable to prune uninteresting values.
 For example, consider the rule \co{draw(x)} \co{\IF win.U(x)}.
 If the kunit contains constants representing players as well as positions, \co{win(\p{X})} is undefined when $X$ is a player, and the user wants \co{draw} to hold only for positions, then the user could add to the rule a conjunct \co{move(x,y){\,}\OR{\,}move(y,x)}, to select \co{x} that are positions in moves.

 \mypar{Referencing constraint semantics}

-The constraint semantics of a kunit $K$ can be referenced in another kunit $K_2$ using the special predicate $K\cocs$.
-Using this special predicate in any rule in $K_2$ has the effect of adding all of the constraint models of $K$ to the domain (that is, set of constants) of $K_2$.
+The constraint semantics of a kunit $K$ (formally defined in Section \ref{subsec:semantics}) can be referenced in another kunit $K_2$ using the special predicate $K\cocs$.
+Using this special predicate in any rule in $K_2$ has the effect of adding each constraint model of $K$ as an element in the domain (that is, set of constants) of $K_2$.
 In other words, the possible values of variables in $K_2$ include the constraint models of $K$.
-The assertion $K\cocs(c)$ is true when $c$ is a constraint model of $K$ and is false for all other constants.
+The assertion $K\cocs(m)$ is true when $m$ is a constraint model of $K$ and is false for all other constants.

+Note that the constraint semantics of $K$ cannot be referenced from within $K$; this ensures that the set of constraint models is fully defined before it is referenced.
+The constraint semantics of $K$ cannot be referenced by instantiating $K$; this is why we need to introduce a language feature for referencing it using predicates of the form $K\cocs$.

 The constraint models of a kunit $K$ can be referenced using $K\cocs$ only if $K$ does not reference its own founded semantics (using predicates such as $P\cou$).
+This restriction is needed to prevent constraint models from containing contradictions such as the following: suppose \co{P.U(0)} is true in the founded model of a kunit \co{K}, and \co{K} has at least one constraint model \co{m}; then \co{P.U(0)} must also be true in \co{m}, but \co{P(0)} must be true or false, not undefined, in \co{m}, because \co{m} is 2-valued.
 A kunit $K_2$ has a \defn{CS-dependency} on another kunit $K$ if $K_2$ uses $K\cocs$.
 The CS-dependency relation must be acyclic.

 When the value of a variable $X$ is a constraint model of $K$, a predicate $P$ of $K$ can be referenced using the notation $X.P$.
 If the value of $X$ is not a constraint model, or $P$ is not a predicate defined in that constraint model, then $X.P$ is undefined for all arguments.